netdata/go.d.plugin/modules/snmp/README.md

 - set `options.version` to 3.

 The rest of the configuration is the same as in the SNMPv1/2 [example](#example-using-snmpv12).

+> If you have multiple devices see how to [simplify the configuration](#multiple-devices-with-a-common-configuration).

 ```yaml
 jobs: